r1chardj0n3s/laughing-robot/README.rst

 ------------------

-Or, why I learned not to rewrite bower in Python.
+Or, how I learned not to rewrite bower in Python.

+Very basic usage is implemented:

+  bower.py install <package> [version]

+No dependencies are handled.
+Versions must be pinned.